KarloSiric/CypherEngine/docs/subsystems.md

 - implementation belongs in the owning subsystem
 - shared contracts move here only when multiple systems need them
 - scalar Common code is the correctness reference before SIMD paths are added
+- third-party APIs are wrapped before crossing into public Cypher headers

 ## `CypherRender`